stevencox/midori/README.md

 It could be confused with almost any compiler except for a couple of specifics:

-### Lark
+### Parser

 #### Grammar
+The two principal reasons for my positive review of Lark are the grammar syntax and its elegant support for abstract syntax trees.

-Lark's grammar syntax is very elegant and compact.
-This is a big contrast to Pyparsing where the grammar syntax is a hybrid domain specific language within Python.
+[Lark](https://lark-parser.readthedocs.io/en/latest/index.html)'s grammar syntax is very elegant and compact.
+This is a big contrast to [Pyparsing](https://github.com/helxplatform/tranql/blob/master/src/tranql/grammar.py) where the grammar syntax is a hybrid domain specific language within Python.
 This is the whole Midori parser:
 ```
 parser = Lark("""
     start: program